 #5 Mention The Ins And Outs Of The Referral Program Explicitly

 Before hitting the send button, make sure your referral email explicitly mentions the terms and conditions.
 Many times, marketers send such offers without putting down the ins and outs, leaving a lot of room for the subscribers to imagine.
 This can be dangerous for your brand as your mail might come out as ‘misleading.’
-Always educate your readers about what’s the process, required steps, what’s included and what isn’t.
+Always educate your readers about what the process is, the required steps, what’s included and what isn’t.
 This will save you from inviting angry subscribers and losing your most ‘engaged’ loyalists.
 Have a look at this example from Coinbase where they have put down the details appropriately:

 Putting It Together